syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/navigation.md

 {% endtabs %}

-## Handle Navigation
+## Handle navigation

-`Navigating` event occurs when navigating between current range of dates to next or previous range of dates in calendar.
-Navigating between the same view can be restricted by handling the `Navigating` event. `NavigatingEventArgs` provides the information about the old and new range of dates.
+The `Navigating` event occurs when navigating between current range of dates to next or previous range of dates in the calendar.
+The navigation between the same views can be restricted by handling the `Navigating` event.
+The `NavigatingEventArgs` provides information about the old and new ranges of dates.
 This helps to restrict navigation in specific scenarios only.
-The following code example illustrates the same.
+The following code example illustrates this process:

 {% tabs %}